 - A nose that is out of balance with other facial features

-Your Rhinoplasty Surgery
+Your Rhinoplasty Consultation

 Dr. Todd Hobgood

-In general, you can expect to get back to work within about 10 days.
+In general, you can expect to get back to work or school within about 10 days.
 However, you’ll need to take additional time off from exercise and other strenuous activities.
 If you do any heavy lifting in your job, it’s recommended that you take between 4 and 6 weeks off to allow for additional healing.

 There aren’t many significant risks with rhinoplasty surgery, although there are some things to consider.
 For instance, anesthesia issues could occur during the procedure, though these are relatively rare.
 Additional risks include some bleeding, an infection, and issues during the healing phase.
 For a while, you may experience some changes in skin sensation, as well as skin discoloration.
 There’s also the slight risk that you won’t like how the changes have made your nose look.
 It’s up to you to weigh these risks against the positives and make your decision.